ArunaStorage/documentation/get_started/basic_usage/01_Get-Storage-Access.md

 To check which user a token is associated with or get information about the current users permissions, you can use the UserService API.

-Keep in mind that only administrators can request user information of other users.
+Only AOS instance administrators can request user information of other users.

 ### Bash:
 ```bash